Publicis boss on the spot at investor day

 PARIS Eighteen months after celebrating a corporate marriage with U.S.-based Omnicom (OMC.N) that was to dominate the world of advertising, Publicis (PUBP.PA) and its boss Maurice Levy are single again, and face some awkward questions.

-The $35 billion (22.34 billion pounds) Omnicom-Publicis pairing would have overtaken WPP (WPP.L) as the world's biggest advertising company.
+The $35 billion Omnicom-Publicis pairing would have overtaken WPP (WPP.L) as the world's biggest advertising company.
 It fell apart over leadership conflicts and delays to tax and antitrust approvals.

 Investors want to see the rebound Levy has promised.